EncySoftware/cam-api-examples/PLMIntegration/PLMExtensionNet/readme.md

 - Additional buttons will appear in the relevant windows of the CAM application.
 - These buttons enable interaction with the external system using the specified directory structure.

-Further information is available in the [Full Documentation](#https://confluence.encycam.com/display/SC1/.PLMIntegrations+v19).
+Further information is available in the Full Documentation (https://confluence.encycam.com/display/SC1/.PLMIntegrations+v19).